vanhdavinci/Coverrun-AI/JARGON_AI_ANALYSIS.md

-# Jargon AI Prototype - Existing Codebase Analysis
+# CoverRun AI Prototype - Existing Codebase Analysis

 ## 🎯 Current State Overview
-Your existing **Virtual Interview** app is a sophisticated AI-powered interview platform with many components that can be adapted for Jargon AI.
+Your existing **Virtual Interview** app is a sophisticated AI-powered interview platform with many components that can be adapted for CoverRun AI.
 Here's what's already implemented and what can be reused:

 ## ✅ **Already Implemented Features**